DXHeroes/knowledge-base-content/problems/unsuccessful_products.md

 ## TL;DR

-About one third of new products turn out to be unprofitable.
+About one-third of new products turn out to be unprofitable.
 It can be caused by  many reasons – poor product, high price, wrong timing, big competition, etc.

 ![](/files/zune.png)